 The Fund is a unit trust for income tax purposes.
-As such, the Fund only has current taxes on any taxable income not allocated to the Unitholders.
-For the periods ended December 31, 2008 and December 31, 2007, all taxable income of the Fund will be allocated to the Unitholders.
-Income tax obligations relating to distributions from the Fund are the obligations of the Unitholders.
+As such, the Fund only has current taxes on any taxable income not allocated to the unitholders.
+For the periods ended December 31, 2008 and December 31, 2007, all taxable income of the Fund will be allocated to the unitholders.
+Income tax obligations relating to distributions from the Fund are the obligation of the unitholders.